Panel blasts Austria's handling of stricken Hypo

-VIENNA (Reuters) - Austria bungled its handling of stricken lender Hypo Alpe Adria [HAABI.UL] and let former owner BayernLB off the hook when nationalizing Hypo in 2009, a panel of experts looking into the affair said on Tuesday.
+VIENNA, Dec 2 (Reuters) - Austria bungled its handling of stricken lender Hypo Alpe Adria and let former owner BayernLB off the hook when nationalising Hypo in 2009, a panel of experts looking into the affair said on Tuesday.

 Under pressure over the mounting costs of winding down Hypo, the government created the five-member panel of financial and legal experts in March.

-Its final report depicted a bank growing too rapidly, ignoring risk and funding itself cheaply thanks to debt guarantees that its home province of Carinthia could never honor.
+Its final report depicted a bank growing too rapidly, ignoring risk and funding itself cheaply thanks to debt guarantees that its home province of Carinthia could never honour.

 Austrian authorities then dragged their feet about solving Hypo’s problems for fear of boosting state debt, it said, and misjudged the importance of working with the European Commission on a revamp plan.